Filing a Complaint

 Complaints may be initiated internally or filed by citizens involved in an incident.

-Complaints can be faxes, mailed, delivered in person or phoned in.
-Complaints can be made by the person directly involved in an incident or by a third-party.
-Complaints can also be made anonymously.
-Regardless of the means a complaint is received, the complainant should provide enough information so that the incident can be corroborated.
-Assuming your full cooperation and that of witnesses, OMI staff strives to complete our investigations within 120 days or receiving it, with limited exceptions..
+Complaints can be faxed, mailed, delivered in person or phoned in.
+Complaints can be made by the person directly involved in an incident, a third-party or anonymously.
+Regardless of the means a complaint is received, the complainant should provide enough information so that the incident and/or employees can be identified.
+Assuming your full cooperation and that of witnesses, OMI staff strives to complete our investigations within 120 days of receiving it, with limited exceptions (an example of which could be the outcome of court proceedings).

 • Date